CristianTO98/LegalLocal-RAG/README.md

 ## Why this approach?

 Most current artificial intelligence systems (like ChatGPT) send your data to external servers.
 For a lawyer, this is an unacceptable risk.
-This system runs entirely on your machine, leveraging language models optimized to work on standard office laptops.
+This system runs entirely on your machine, leveraging language models specifically optimized to provide the fastest possible response on standard office CPUs, without requiring a dedicated GPU.
+Performance has been carefully tuned and verified on consumer hardware like the **AMD Ryzen 5 4500U**.

 ### The Problem with Traditional Text Splitting (Chunking)